smflem/smflem.github.io/_posts/2021-06-14-theatre_elements.md

 ---
 layout: post
-title:  "Theatre: Elements of Difference"
+title:  "Theatre: Unique Magic?"
 date:   2021-06-21
 ---

 From the Greeks to the Globe to the Great White Way, theatre has been an important artistic and cultural medium for millenia.
-Yet in an age of zero-marginal-cost *Content*, the ongoing commercial and cultural relevance of theatre is precarious.
+Yet in an age of zero-marginal-cost *Content*, the ongoing commercial and cultural relevance of theatre seems uncertain.
 Ticket prices are rising, yet economic sustainability remains elusive, raising the worry that theatre is a fading relic of a time before mechanical reproduction.

 Yet, there is nothing *quite* like being in a theatre.
-Experiencing a play or a musical or an opera is not the same as watching a movie, whether in a movie theater or at home.
+Experiencing a play or a musical is not the same as watching a movie, whether in a movie theater or at home.
 In my opinion, at its best the live performing arts can achieve unique emotional heights unavailable to other mediums.

 But *how*?
 What makes theatre different?
-And should we believe--despite relentless pressure from competing mediums and cost increases--that this special thing can be protected?
-If so, what elements are most important / differentiated / worth saving?
+And should we believe--despite relentless pressure from cost increases and competing mediums--that this special thing can be protected?
+If so, what elements are important, unique, or worth saving?
 What will actually be saved?

 I hope to work through this in three parts:

-1) A unique medium: What makes theatre special?<br>
+1) Unique magic: What makes theatre special?<br>
 2) Crushing economics: The impact of cost disease and scalability on theatre<br>
-3) Future possibilities: How to save the soul of theatre (even if the existing body dies)<br>
+3) Future possibilities: Ways to husband the soul of theatre <br>

 <br>